Zvi Ofer: Border wars, the Suez war and the Six-Day War

 Following the 1948 Arab–Israeli War, he returned to civilian life but reenlisted in 1952.
-He was first assigned to a unit that tracked down Arab guerilla infiltrators.
+He was first assigned to a unit that tracked down Arab guerrilla infiltrators.
 Later, he joined the paratroops and partook in many reprisal operations of the 1950s.
 During Operation Kadesh, Ofer commanded a paratroop platoon that took part in the Battle for the Mitla Pass.
 Later, forces under his command took part in the taking of the Sharm el-Sheikh military base, thus clearing the way for Israeli shipping to pass through the Gulf of Aqaba, which had hitherto been blocked by Egyptian cannon.

 In the early 1960s, he was given a command position within Sayeret Golani.
 His unit became known as "The Flying Tiger".
 In 1962, Syrian artillery on the Golan Heights bombarded Israeli civilian targets, including fishermen on the Sea of Galilee.
 The Israel Defense Forces felt that retaliation was warranted and chose a Syrian military target near the village of Nuqeib.
 Ofer’s unit played a central role in operation Snunit (Swallow) which resulted in the destruction of the chosen targets.
 During the operation, Ofer charged the Syrian pillboxes while firing his machinegun and throwing grenades.
 He yelled at them, “surrender; you don’t stand a chance,” before silencing them with antitank fire.
 During the Six-Day War, his was one of the few battalions that did not see combat as his assigned objectives, Bethlehem and Hebron, fell without a shot.
 Following the Six-Day War, Ofer was appointed military governor of Hebron and Shechem and was lauded for his performance in those roles.